avine/bem-flex-grid/README.md

 @include bfg-card(fancy);
 ```

+As you can see, the `$settings`and `$defaults` parameters are optional.

-Now, let's use the card type `.bfg-card--fancy` instead of `.bfg-card--primary`.
+Now, let's use the "fancy" card using the `.bfg-card--fancy` modifier (instead of `.bfg-card--primary` which is no longer available).

 ```html
 ...